 A product will be considered better if its environmental impact is lower (renewable, natural and mono-material fibers, of organic origin, certified or recycled).

-Since 2019, 100% of our cotton is organic and the yarn is GOTS certified.
-It is grown without GMOs, pesticides, insecticides, or synthetic chemical fertilizers.
-Its cultivation based on natural compost preserves the richness of the soil and reduces water consumption by half compared to cotton.
+Since 2019, our 100% cotton knitwear has been knitted from organic cotton yarn.
+These fibers are grown without GMOs, pesticides, insecticides, or synthetic chemical fertilizers.
+Their cultivation using natural compost preserves the richness of the soil and reduces water consumption by half compared to cotton.

-All our 100% wool items are knitted with merino wool, and our Italian yarn is RWS certified.
+All our 100% wool items are knitted from RWS-certified merino wool from an Italian spinner.
 Made from the finest and most consistent wool fibers, this incredibly soft yarn is naturally thermo-regulating and offers excellent resistance to pilling and washing thanks to its tight knit.

-All our dyes, unique and respectful of human health and the environment, are developed in our own factory and approved in Europe according to the REACH standard.
+All our unique dyes, which are respectful of human health and the environment, are developed in our own factory and approved in Europe according to REACH and ZDHC standards.

-Our linen and cotton yarns are certified to OEKO-TEX® standard 100, a quality label that uses rigorous tests to guarantee the absence of harmful chemical substances in textile products, and therefore the safety of the materials used in the production process, above and beyond European regulatory requirements.
+Our linen and cotton yarns are OEKO-TEX® Standard 100 certified, a quality label that guarantees, through rigorous testing, the absence of harmful chemicals in textile products and therefore the safety of the materials used in the production process, exceeding European regulatory requirements.

 *Certificate issued by ECOCERT Greenlife TE-00216086

-This standard guarantees respect for the principles of animal welfare, a ban on mulesing, proper management of pastures to respect the soil and local biodiversity, and traceability throughout the supply chain.
+This standard guarantees compliance with the principles of animal welfare, the prohibition of mulesing, good management of pastures in order to respect the soil and local biodiversity, and traceability throughout the supply chain.

 At Maison Montagut, we've always believed that responsible fashion is also cruelty-free fashion.
 The noblest animal fibers are at the heart of our model.
 That's why we pay particular attention to the practices used to raise the animals from which they come.
 All our Merino wool is mulesing free, which ensures that the animal is well treated during shearing.